 - Bio-Med Realty - obtaining a contract rezone for development of a bio-tech building in South Lake Union.

-Although these examples stress “big” projects, HCMP’s land use attorneys also frequently apply their expertise to projects for small and medium-sized residential and commercial developers, specialized entities, and individual property owners.
+Although these examples stress “big” projects, HCMP’s land use attorneys also frequently apply their acumen to projects for small and medium-sized residential and commercial developers, specialized entities, and individual property owners.
 HCMP assists clients with development issues in jurisdictions across western Washington.

 Areas of Focus

 HCMP’s land use attorneys work every day on complex entitlements issues, providing analysis and advice in the following areas:

 Zoning: permitted uses, development standard restrictions and opportunities for flexibility, and development incentive structures, such as for affordable housing.

 State Environmental Policy Act Review: SEPA processes, including Planned Actions, and appropriate mitigation of environmental impacts.